-- A. Develop general academic language and content specific vocabulary by listening to, reading, and discussing a variety of texts relevant to a grade four topic or subject area. - B. Discuss meanings of complex words and phrases acquired through conversations and literature. - C. Determine the meaning of complex words using frequently occurring root words and inflectional affixes (e.g. -s, -ing, -ed). - D. Use the context of a sentence to apply knowledge of homophones. - E. Apply knowledge of morphology, synonyms, and antonyms to determine the meaning of complex words. - F. Develop breadth of vocabulary knowledge by listening to and reading high quality, complex text. - G. Distinguish shades of meaning among verbs and adjectives. - H. Use strategies to infer word meanings. - I. Use glossaries and beginning dictionaries, both print and digital, to determine or clarify the meaning of words and phrases. - J. Use newly learned words and phrases in discussions and speaking activities.
+- A. Develop general academic language and content specific vocabulary by listening to, reading, and discussing a variety of texts relevant to a grade four topic or subject area. - B. Discuss meanings of complex words and phrases acquired through conversations and literature. - C. Determine the meaning of complex words using frequently occurring root words and inflectional affixes (e.g. -s, -ing, -ed). - D. Use the context of a sentence to apply knowledge of homophones. - E. Apply knowledge of morphology, synonyms, and antonyms to determine the meaning of complex words. - F. Develop breadth of vocabulary knowledge by listening to and reading high quality, complex text. - G. Distinguish shades of meaning among verbs and adjectives. - H. Use strategies to infer word meanings. - I. Use glossaries, beginning dictionaries, and thesauruses, both print and digital, to determine or clarify the meaning of words and phrases. - J. Use newly learned words and phrases in discussions and speaking activities.

-- 4.5 The student will read and demonstrate comprehension of fictional texts, literary nonfiction texts, and poetry.

-- a) Describe how the choice of language, setting, and characters contributes to the development of plot.

-- b) Identify the theme(s).

-- d) Identify genres.

-- e) Identify the narrator of a story and the speaker of a poem.

-- f) Identify the conflict and resolution.

-- g) Identify sensory words.
+- 4.5 The student will read and demonstrate comprehension of fictional texts, literary nonfiction texts, and poetry. - a) Describe how the choice of language, setting, and characters contributes to the development of plot. - b) Identify the theme(s). - d) Identify genres. - e) Identify the narrator of a story and the speaker of a poem. - f) Identify the conflict and resolution. - g) Identify sensory words. - 4.6 The student will read and demonstrate comprehension of nonfiction texts. - e) Draw conclusions and make inferences using textual information as support. - f) Distinguish between cause and effect. - h) Use reading strategies throughout the reading process to monitor comprehension. - i) Read with fluency, accuracy, and meaningful expression.

-4.RL The student will use textual evidence to demonstrate comprehension and build knowledge from a variety of grade-level complex literary texts read to include fantasy, humor, fable/fairy tale, realistic fiction, historical fiction, and folklore/tall tales, with a focus on realistic fiction and historical fiction.
+4.RL The student will use textual evidence to demonstrate comprehension and build knowledge from a variety of grade-level complex literary texts read to include fantasy, humor, poetry, realistic fiction, historical fiction, biography, autobiography, and folklore/tall tales, with a focus on poetry, realistic fiction and historical fiction.